tdolan21/miniAGI/README.md

    - There is almost certainly something on the activeloop public resources that is of use to you and can better aid your development process.
 They also offer a web based visalization tool that pairs quite well with the chat interface for further customization and tuning of your machine learning environment.
    - This tool is currently under construction and is the most complex of all the integrations.
 However, it is functional at the base level if your configurations are correct.
 I will be updating the readme to fit whatever new features are added in the future, but expect this feautre to grow quite a bit.

+### Deeplake Codebase Agent

+    - This agent uses The QARetrievalChain and the Deeplake Hub to create a vector search database out of your existing codebase.
+The user can define a location to create the vectorstore and it will discover all of the available python files in that folder structure and split them in half.
+It could be an odd number because it keeps the structure of the functions rather than a hard character limit.

 ## Plugins

 I have started a plugin repository named [miniAGI-plugins](https://github.com/tdolan21/miniAGI-plugins).
 This repo is currently under construction, but I have several plugins already functioning.
 I just need to standardize them and develop a structure for everyone to use.

 These plugins include game simulations in a gymnasium environment and a debate simulation with an agent moderator.
 They will debate an ethical issue with a search and memory toolkit.

+Other examples include the ability to chat with your discord data that can be retrieved via discord.

 # Contributing to miniAGI